shevron/rainmaker/README.md

  - Optional per-client HTTP Cookie persistence
  - Stop test execution in case of HTTP errors (4xx or 5xx codes)
  - Stop test execution in case of TCP or other connection errors
+ - Stop test execution in case of HTTP redirects (3xx) - off by default
  - Print out an execution summary specifying the total time it took to run the entire scenario on all clients, and the total number of requests / responses split by HTTP response code.